-In 2019, staff continued to provide advice on implementation of local ordinances prepared by the Commission, and to provide examples of ordinance language to address issues relating to land use regulation to local governments on request.
-In 2020, for example, staff provided information and assistance to: the Town of Addison in regard to potential changes to its zoning ordinance to allow duplexes and accessory dwelling units, and to regulate billboards; to the Town of Belgium in regard to potential changes to its zoning ordinance to allow solar farms; and to the Town of Hartford in regard to potential changes to its zoning ordinance to allow two-family residential uses in conjunction with an update to the Town comprehensive plan.
+In 2021, staff continued to provide advice on implementation of local ordinances prepared by the Commission, and to provide examples of ordinance language to address issues relating to land use regulation to local governments on request.
+In 2021, for example, staff continued to provide information and assistance to the Town of Belgium in regard to potential changes to its zoning ordinance to regulate solar farms, and in response to various questions and inquiries from local governments, prepared revisions to the Commission's model zoning ordinance to include model rules of procedure for Board of Zoning Appeals and Plan Commissions, and updated the model zoning ordinance in regard to shoreland-wetland zoning and wetland protective areas pursuant to recent updates by the Wisconsin Department of Natural Resources.